doc-ai/net-runner-ios/README.md

     - labels.txt
 ```

-If your model expects a single input layer of image data, Net Runner will know how to interface with it without your needing to write any code.
+If your model expects a single input layer of image data, Net Runner will know how to use it without any additional code.
 If you have a single output layer, you can probably get by with copying the *model.json* file from one of the included models and making small changes to it.
 Net Runner will then display your model's output at the bottom of the screen.

 For more information on how to describe your model in the *model.json* file, and for additional details on packaging your models in a *.tfbundle* folder, refer to the [TensorIO documentation](https://github.com/doc-ai/TensorIO#model-json).